Stephen Hollenbeck: Biography

 Stephen Hollenbeck was born in Chittenden County, Vermont, in March 1801.
 He received a common school education and was trained as a millwright.
 He moved west to the Wisconsin Territory in 1834, and settled in Iowa County.
 He was part of one of the most productive lead mines in Iowa County in his early years after arriving in Wisconsin.

 In 1840, he was involved in an incident with a band of Winnebago.
 The Winnebago had returned to lands that had been ceded by treaty and were then part of Richland County, Wisconsin Territory.
 Governor Henry Dodge asked Hollenbeck to go to convince the Winnebago to respect the treaty.
 The Winnebago apparently surrendered to Hollenbeck, who turned them over to a United States Army patrol.

 His history includes another interesting anecdote from pioneer life.
 Apparently the first teacher in the Centerville region of the town of Highland, Mrs. H. Clarke, was quite unpopular with the parents and they sought to replace her after her first year.
 When the next school year was set to start, however, she showed up and refused to leave.
 Hollenbeck was one of several men who then attempted to board up and secure the schoolhouse, but she occupied the place again the next day and threw them out when they tried to remove her.
 She remained a teacher at the schoolhouse for years afterward.

 In 1847, after the first attempted constitution of Wisconsin was rejected by voters, a new constitutional convention was called for the Winter of 1847–1848.
 Hollenbeck was elected as a delegate of Iowa County to this second convention, though he apparently took little role in the drafting of the document.
 The convention did produce the Constitution of Wisconsin, which was ratified by voters in the Spring of 1848.

 After Wisconsin statehood, he served one term in the Wisconsin State Assembly.
 He was elected to the 1855 session from Iowa County's first Assembly district—the northern half of the county.
-He was then a member of the new Republican Party, in its first election after it's founding.
+He was then a member of the new Republican Party, in its first election after its founding.
 He subsequently moved to Green Lake County, Wisconsin.